HKUST-KnowComp/HPHG/README.md

-**Attention**:
+### Misc

 - Please store the edgelist file in `graph/<dataset>/*` and store the embedding file in `emb/<dataset>/*`.
-- This implementation only applied to 3-uniform heterogeneous hyper-networks, if you need a compatible version or have any question, feel free to contact us.
+- This implementation is only applied to 3-uniform heterogeneous hyper-networks, if you have any question or need a compatible version, you are welcome to open an issue or send me an email.